LOGSAFE: Logic-Guided Verification for Trustworthy Federated Time-Series Learning: Experiments

-Regarding \textit{untargeted attacks}, we consider Gaussian Byzantine attack followed by Fang et al.~\cite{fang2020local}, where for a byzantine client $i$ in iteration $r$, the message to be uploaded is set to follow a Gaussian distribution, i.e., $ \nabla_i^t \sim \mathcal{N}\left(0, \sigma_{\mathrm{G}}^2\right)$.
+\textbf{Attack settings. } We argue that existing methods typically handle either targeted or untargeted attacks, but not both.
+However, from a defender’s perspective, it is difficult to anticipate which type of attack an adversary will launch, making it more practical to develop robust FL methods that can effectively handle both.
+Therefore, we compare~\thename{} with other defenses under both (i) \textit{untargeted attacks} and (ii) \textit{targeted attacks}.
+Regarding \textit{untargeted attacks}, we consider Gaussian Byzantine attack followed by Fang et al.~\cite{gaussian_MP}, where for a Byzantine client $i$ in iteration $r$, the message to be uploaded is set to follow a Gaussian distribution, i.e., $ \nabla_i^t \sim \mathcal{N}\left(0, \sigma_{\mathrm{G}}^2\right)$.
 This attack randomly crafts local models, which can mimic certain real-world scenarios where compromised devices might produce erratic or unexpected updates.
 Regarding \textit{targeted attacks}, we consider the case where malicious clients use a flip attack to manipulate the training data, i.e., data poisoning.
 Specifically, the adversary aims to disrupt a machine learning model by modifying a subset of data points to their extreme target values~\cite{muller2020data}.
 This attack is conducted by computing the distance of each target value $\mathcal{Y}_t \in \mathcal{Y}$ from the nearest boundary (i.e., $\mathcal{Y}_{min}, \mathcal{Y}_{max}$) of the feasibility domain, then selecting the points with the largest distances and flipping their target values to the opposite extremes.
-Under this attack, the victim model shifts the target variable to the other side's extreme value of the feasibility domain\footnote{We reproduce this attack using source code published by Muller et al.~\cite{muller2020data}.}.
-In FL, to make poisoning attacks stronger and more stealthy against defenses, adversaries often combine data poisoning (as discussed above) with model poisoning techniques~\cite{nguyen2024backdoor,pmlr-v108-bagdasaryan20a}.
-We consider three such model poisoning techniques: Constrain-and-scale, Projected Gradient Descent (PGD), and Model Replacement attacks~\cite{pmlr-v108-bagdasaryan20a,nguyen2024backdoor}, which are combined with data poisoning to strengthen the poisoning effect.
-Consequently, when evaluating targeted attacks, we examine four strategies: (i) Targeted Attack (without model poisoning), (ii) PGD Attack (Targeted Attack combined with PGD), (iii) Constrain-and-Scale Attack (Targeted Attack combined with Constrain-and-Scale), and (iv) Model Replacement Attack (Targeted Attack combined with Model Replacement).
+Under this attack, the victim model shifts the target variable to the other side's extreme value of the feasibility domain\footnote{We reproduce this attack using source code published by Muller et al.~\cite{muller2020data}.}. \\ In FL, to make poisoning attacks stronger and more stealthy against defenses, we evaluate \textit{white-box} attacks, where the adversary can combine data poisoning (as discussed above) with model poisoning techniques.
+Consequently, when evaluating targeted attacks, we examine four strategies: (i) Targeted Attack (without model poisoning), (ii) PGD Attack (Targeted Attack combined with PGD), (iii) Constrain-and-Scale Attack (Targeted Attack combined with Constrain-and-Scale), and (iv) Model Replacement Attack (Targeted Attack combined with Model Replacement)~\cite{pmlr-v108-bagdasaryan20a,nguyen2024backdoor}.